Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 ### App Engine Overview

 App Engine is a PaaS full managed, serverless platform to develop and host web apps through code or containers using (Python, Java, Node.js, Go, Ruby, PHP, or .NET).
 It can autoscale based on loads, offer versioning, and support external storage.
+App Engine is regional, it cannot change the region of an application after it has been created.

 App Engine comes in Standard and Flexible environments.

 In standard environments, apps run in a sandbox environment where only specific versions of runtimes can be used.
 They run for free or at very low cost, they are designed for sudden and extreme spikes of traffic.
 Their pricing is based on instance hours.
+App Engine Standard cannot connect to an on-premises network with just Cloud VPN since it is servrerless, more networking configuration is required.

 In flexible environments, apps are run in docker containers, any version of runtimes can be used, no free quota is available, it is designed for consistent traffic, pricing is based on VM resources, and it hosts managed VMs.
+App Engine Flexible is **not** serverless, therefore it can use Cloud VPN as it is located in a VPC.

 The topological hierarchy starts with the application at the top with one or more services beneath.
 These services have individual versions from which each instance is run.